nRF51 Architecture Overview

 - SPI Slave (SPIS): The slave implementation of the SPI.

 - I2C compatible Two Wire Interface (TWI) : Interface protocol intended to allow multiple slave chips to communicate with one or more master chips.
+Used widely to interface with sensors and actuators.

 - Universal Asynchronous Receiver/Transmitter (UART): The UART implements support for the following features: Full-duplex operation, Automatic flow control, Parity checking and generation for the 9th data.
 We will cover this peripheral and available hardware abstraction layers, drivers and libraries (serial library ) in-depth in Lesson11.